-Welcome to the Blank Canvas Series – An interview with an Artist.
-We interview a new featured artist every few weeks to share their insights with the Master Oil Painting Community.
+Welcome to the Blank Canvas Series – An interview with an Artist (Camille Przewodek).
+We interview artists to share their insights with the Master Oil Painting Community.
 What artist would you like to hear from next?
 Note: The views expressed here are those of the authors and do not necessarily represent or reflect the views of Master Oil Painting or Bill Inman.

 Today’s Featured Artist: Camille Przewodek

 Q: You credit Henry Hensche as the master artist who helped you expand your understanding of color.
-Can you educate us concerning what you consider the most meaningful principles, techniques or exercises you gleaned from your time with him?
+Can you educate us concerning what you consider the most meaningful principles, techniques, or exercises you gathered from your time with him?

 A: Having studied with master colorist Henry Hensche, who carried on Charles Hawthorne’s pioneering painting principles at the Cape School of Art in Provincetown MA, the most fundamental lesson I learned is that the painter’s first concern is to accurately and vigorously portray the effect of the particular light in which the subject is seen.